arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ### Board Architecture Overview

-The Nicla Voice features a robust and efficient architecture that integrates various components to enable speech, sound, and motion projects and applications.
+The Nicla Voice features a robust and efficient architecture integrating various components to enable speech, sound, and motion projects and applications.

 ![The Nicla Voice main components (top view)](assets/user-manual-2.png)